NuttePusser/NuttePusser/README.md

 - 👋 Hi, I’m @NuttePusser
-- 👀 I’m interested in crocheting and music 🎶
+- 👀 I’m interested in crocheting and music 🎶 and walking 🚶because I can't run 🏃
 - 🌱 I’m currently learning us english
 - 💞️ I’m looking to collaborate on crochet things and music numbers we can hear together maybe some new music for me and for you... 🎶 👂.
 And speaking about the Bibel.
 - 📫 How to reach me u_buus@outlook.dk